 Similarly, the industry you are working in makes little difference.
 The fact is, all businesses know what it is like to suffer from low productivity.
 Part of it is just to do with the natural ebb and flow of the workplace.

 Anywhere, with any people, you are going to have periods of relative lull.
 However, there are some solutions to these issues, and it is worth getting to know them well.
-Even if things are okay at the moment, it is possible that your business will suffer in the future.
+Even if things are okay at the moment, your business may suffer in the future.
 Being prepared for such an eventuality is no bad thing.

 With that in mind, let’s take a look at the four main steps towards achieving greater productivity in your business.

 Often, when things break down in the workplace, it is a communication issue.
 At any rate, this is a good place to start.
-Not least because it is something which any business owner could do with working on to some extent.
+Not least because it is something which many business owners could do with working on to some extent.

 Make it a tenet of your business that you and your management team are always clear about the expected outcome.
 Set goals, and be clear about them.
 That way, your employees won’t have much excuse not to get done what needs doing.